Bukidnon: Languages

-The majority of the population are Christians (predominantly Roman Catholic, 80.7% with significant other Christian denomination minority, 15%), followed by Islam (4%) while other religious groups are adhered by 0.3%.

 Ethnicity

-According to ethnicity, majority of the people in Bukidnon are Cebuano accounting for approximately 41% of the total population.
-The Bukidnon lumads (Bukidnon, Higaonon, Manobo, Talaandig, etc.) account for about 24% of the total population of the province.
+According to ethnicity, majority of the people in Bukidnon are Cebuanos accounting for approximately 41% of the total population.
+The Bukidnon Lumads (Bukidnon, Higaonon, Manobo, Talaandig, etc.) account for about 24% of the total population of the province.
 The Maranaos form about 8% of the total population followed by the Hiligaynon/Ilonggo and Boholano groups with 12.7% and 7.37%, respectively, of the province's total population.
+The rest consists of Iranuns, Maguindanaons, Bicolanos, Ilocanos, Ivatans, Karay-a, Kapampangans, Pangasinans, Sambals, and Warays.

 Indigenous inhabitants of Bukidnon are the Lumad peoples, including the Bukidnon, Higaonon, Manobo, and Talaandig.
-Their cultures and traditions are embodied in oral folk literature of the province, which are classified into; Antoka (riddles), Basahan (proverbs or wise sayings), Kaliga (ceremonial songs), Limbay (lyric poem), Sala (love song), Idangdang (ballad), Ulaging (epic), and Nanangon (folktales).
+Their cultures and traditions are embodied in oral folk literature of the province, which are classified into; antoka (riddles), basahan (proverbs or wise sayings), kaliga (ceremonial songs), limbay (lyric poem), sala (love song), idangdang (ballad), ulaging (epic), and nanangon (folktales).
 Religion is monotheistic.
 They believe in one God.
 Magbabaya (the ruler of all) has minor gods and goddesses under his command (Example: Bulalakaw watches rivers and lakes, Tumpas Nanapiyaw or Itumbangol watches the bases of the earth, night, and day).

 Many of the province's inhabitants, however, are descendants of immigrants from Cebu or elsewhere in Central Visayas.